bttf/deathstar_plans/bootstrap/README.md

 ### bootstrap
-Used to bootstrap a clean machine with puppet.
+Bootstrap a clean machine with puppet.

 Currently supports:
 * Ubuntu 12.04